 Mike has been writing professionally for most of his life.
 POW 921 is his first full length novel.
 He has also written hundreds of short stories, interviews, technical reports.
 Mike wrote an IT Technical newspaper column for the Bangkok Post Database newspaper supplement for several years.

 He lived in Thailand for 30 years and he has walked along the rail line far into the jungle where he personally saw how difficult it was for the POW’s to survive.
 As well, Mike has traveled to Japan, lived and went to high school in Malaysia, and has visited Changi Prison.
 He has drawn on all these experiences to breathe incredible life into the pages of this book.
-The read will feel, live, breathe and even smell the events in this story.
+The reader will feel, live, breathe and even smell the events in this story.

 “POW 921 is a story about one man’s courage in the face of incredible odds, and his determination to survive – while urging readers to remember that the price of peace is eternal vigilance,” — Mike Holt.

-Apart from writing, Mike spends time painting and making music.
 He has set up a website to present his works, as well as to encourage other artists to sell their music and art.
 Click here to visit his Sunny Studios Website..

 After Ubon Mike returned to HQ Ops Command, RAAF Penrith where he served out the rest of his term of 6 years.